Get Your Round 1 Offer

 Use MySchools and the NYC High School Directory and talk with your school counselor to decide which 12 programs to apply to in Round 1.
 Applying to 12 programs makes it more likely that you’ll get an offer to a program of your choice!

-The deadline to apply to high school has been extended to Friday, December 14, 2018.
+The deadline to apply to high school in Round 1 for the 2019-2020 school year has passed.

 - Make an appointment to talk to your school counselor about your application choices or get help with MySchools